wix-incubator/playable/docs/events/video-events.md

 `VIDEO_EVENTS.MUTE_CHANGED` - Video muted or unmuted.

-`VIDEO_EVENTS.VOLUME_STATUS_CHANGED` - Volume status changed.
+`VIDEO_EVENTS.SOUND_STATE_CHANGED` - Sound state changed.
 It will emit on both volume changes or muted\unmute.
 For internal use

 `VIDEO_EVENTS.UPLOAD_STALLED` - Upload stalled for some reason.

 `VIDEO_EVENTS.UPLOAD_SUSPEND` - Upload suspended for some reason.

-`VIDEO_EVENTS.PLAY_REQUEST_TRIGGERED` - Player was requested for play.
+`VIDEO_EVENTS.PLAY_REQUEST` - Player was requested for play.

 `VIDEO_EVENTS.PLAY_ABORTED` - Player aborted play request.